 5. How do the subject groupings work?

 All of the subjects are grouped using the subject groupings established by the Joint Council for Qualifications (JCQ).
 Most groupings contain a single subject but some groupings contain multiple subjects.
-For example, 'classical subjects' includes Biblical Hebrew, ancient history, classical civilisation, classical Greek and Latin.
+For example, ‘classical subjects’ includes Biblical Hebrew, ancient history, classical civilisation, classical Greek and Latin.
 Social science subjects includes law, psychology and sociology.
 Performing/expressive arts contained performing arts, expressive arts and dance until 2017; from 2018 this category only includes dance.
-Some subjects are not being reformed (please see here for more information) and therefore for these subjects only the legacy view is available under the qualification status drop-down.
+Some subjects are not being reformed and the reasons for this are explained in this article on timings for the withdrawal of legacy GCSEs, AS and A levels.
+For these subjects only the legacy view is available under the qualification status options.
 Some subjects have been available for only a part of the time period displayed:

 - citizenship studies, engineering, health and social care, hospitality, leisure and tourism and manufacturing were first awarded in summer 2011

 - computing was first awarded in summer 2013